duarteocarmo/duarteocarmo.com/content/posts/111-how-I-use-pi.md

 date: 30th August 2026
 status: published

 Today, I'd like to talk about [Pi](https://pi.dev/).
 Pi is a minimal coding agent originally built by [Mario Zechner](https://mariozechner.at/).
 It's one of the key tools I use to get things done.
 Brainstorming, writing code, testing, debugging, navigating, research, you name it.
-The idea of Pi is simple: ship the minimum amount of tools and let the agent evolve with its user.
+The idea of Pi is simple: ship the minimum amount of tools and let the agent evolve with its user (.i.e., me!).

+## But why Pi?

-I've used most agent harnesses out there and regularly test what's out there.
+I've used most agent harnesses out there.
 [Claude Code](https://www.anthropic.com/claude-code), [Codex](https://openai.com/codex/), [OpenCode](https://opencode.ai/), you name it.
-None really stuck for me.
+None of them really stuck like Pi did.
 Some are closed source (even [though their code got leaked](https://www.infoq.com/news/2026/04/claude-code-source-leak/)); others tend to change under my feet.
 Pi is simple, predictable, and doesn't do anything I'm not expecting.
 For something I drive every day, reliability is important.
+I think I'm also largely aligned with the philosophy of Pi.

 Importantly, Pi is also model agnostic.
 It's not tied to a Frontier lab or model provider.
 [Working for every model out there is increasingly challenging](https://earendil.com/posts/session-portability/), but Pi does a great job.
 I can use my Codex sub for some work, DeepSeek Flash V4 through the API for other work, and my local [llama.cpp](https://github.com/huggingface/pi-llama) models when I don't need *frontier intelligence*.

+## My workflow

 My everyday workflow revolves largely around the terminal.
 My Mac is my main machine, with a [Hetzner server]({filename}/posts/66-how-I-host-my-projects.md) for [Hermes]({filename}/posts/106-how-I-hermes.md) and agents I want to run in the Cloud.
 Everything is connected to the same [Tailscale](https://tailscale.com/) network.
 [Ghostty](https://ghostty.org/) makes everything pretty seamless, together with [Tmux](https://github.com/tmux/tmux/wiki), [Neovim](https://neovim.io/), and [LazyGit](https://github.com/jesseduffield/lazygit).

 Tmux maps well to my mental model of work.
 Every project gets its own session, every task gets its own window.
 Nowadays, most of the time, I'll be running 2-3 agents in parallel on smaller things while I put my focus on a single one.

 Some weeks ago I [mentioned I stopped using Tmux in favour of Herdr]({filename}/posts/109-retrospectiva-#10.md).
 But I switched back.
 In [Herdr](https://herdr.dev/), you get "pinged" when an agent is done.
 You are constantly looking at the status of all your agents.
 That makes me tired.
 I want to check on my agents, but at my own rhythm.
 I don't want to be pinged.
 I like Do Not Disturb mode too much.
 The cognitive load was a bit too much.
 I needed another solution.

+## Pi-tools, minimal tools for Pi

 I ended up building [pi-tools](https://github.com/duarteocarmo/pi-tools/).